-4.4 Absent from Education (formerly Children Missing from Education CME)
+4.4 Children absent from and missing from education (CME) or Children Missing Out of Education (CMO)

-Children being absent from education for prolonged periods and/or on repeat occasions can act as a vital warning sign to a range of safeguarding issues including neglect, child sexual and child criminal exploitation - particularly county lines.
+Children being absent from education for prolonged periods, unexplainable and/or persistent absences from education can act as a vital warning sign to a range of safeguarding issues including neglect, child sexual and child criminal exploitation - particularly county lines.
 It is important the school or college's response to persistently absent pupils and children missing education supports identifying such abuse, and in the case of absent pupils, helps prevent the risk of them becoming a child missing education in the future.
 This includes when problems are first emerging but also where children are already known to Newham Children's Social Care and need a social worker, where being absent from education may increase known safeguarding risks within the family or in the community.